m-gamao/health-dashboard2/README.md

 I designed the UI mockups in Figma.
 I'm approaching this systematically and the technical requirements are listed below.

-Product Management Goals:
+Current Goals:

-The first milestone to achieve is to build a dashboard for the homepage.
+1. Create a Landing Page - register new user, sign in, forgot password.
+3. Create a Homepage/dashboard.
 It will remind the user of their medications, current appointments, and health metrics/readings that are important to them and their goals.

 *MVP - Technical Requirements:*

-*Tasks completed:*
+*Epic 1:* Build layout for the app.
-1. Build the green sidebar.
+1. Build sidebar navigation. - DONE
-2. Add App Name (header) and Logo.
+2. Add App Name (header) and Logo. - DONE
-3. Add navigation items list.
-4. Add the page backdrop (which will appear on every page of the app).
+3. Add the page backdrop (which will appear on every page of the app). - DONE

-*To Do List:*
+*Epic 2:* Build landing page, user registration, login, logout, forgot password protocols.
+1. Build landing page
+2. User registration, accounts setup
+3. Login, logout.
+4. Forgot password.
+5. SSO.

-EPIC 1: The User can navigate the dashboard/homepage and see reminders for their current medications, healthcare appointments, and health metrics from smart devices such as Apple Watch.
+*Epic 3:* The User can navigate the dashboard/homepage and see reminders for their current medications, healthcare appointments, and health metrics from smart devices such as Apple Watch.
 There are 6 stories below and each contains a series of tasks for Frontend development.

-*Frontend Dashboard tasks:*
+*******Frontend Tasks:*******

 *Greeting:*
 The User sees a personalized greeting at the top of the page with their firstname.